BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 	#endregion
 }
 ```
+Note that if you will enable automatic session management for Android you can skip methods OnStart, OnSleep, OnResume.
+Initialization and closing sessions will be done through IActivityLifecycleCallbacks (this works for Android API 14 or later).

 #### Close session

 Required: this call will clear the deep link parameters when the app is closed, so they can be refreshed after a new link is clicked or the app is reopened.

 In a Forms App CloseSession is done in the OnSleep method of your App class.
+See the example above.

+For Android you can enable automatic session management.
 See the example above.

 ### Non-Forms Xamarin Setup